-When to Harvest Parsnips:
+When to Harvest Parsnips

 - Harvest parsnips when roots reach full size, about 1½ to 2 inches (3-8 cm) in diameter and 8 to 12 inches (20-30 cm) long.

-Parsnip roots are best lifted in late fall after they have been exposed to several moderate freezes.
+- Parsnip roots are best lifted in late fall after they have been exposed to several moderate freezes.

-How to Harvest Parsnips:
+How to Harvest Parsnips

-Use a digging fork to loosen soil around parsnip roots and lift roots carefully; damaged and bruised roots do not store well.
+- Lift roots carefully; damaged and bruised roots do not store well.

-How to Store Parsnips:
+How to Store Parsnips